jeffbski/joi-browser/README.md

 Resulting size of joi-browser.min.js gzipped is 32KB.

+## Upgrade notes

+ - 7.1.0 - excludes moment from the joi-browser bundle, so it must be imported into your project from elsewhere.

 ## Discussion

 The main discussion about these difficulties has been in this github issue.